ghoomfrog/silili/README.md

 *wili ju anta siwi!* — It's wanted that you're seen! — Be seen!

+Or if the context is clear (for example, when the thing you want didn't happen yet), just say what you want:

+*anta siwi!* — Be seen!

 ### Prepositions

 *kiwi in wan.* — The bird is in the water.